NickLowery/StoryCircles/README.md

 - **circle/rules.py**

-    Contains two methods for validating words in the game and story titles.
+    Contains code for validating words in the game and story titles.

 - **circle/tests.py**

     Contains tests for validating words and titles.
 I wanted to do automated testing of the websockets code but could not figure out the tooling for doing it.
-Text validation did seem to be a good place for automated testing to make sure I didn't accidentally break things when I changed the logic.
+However, text validation seemed to be an important place for automated testing to make sure I didn't accidentally break things when I changed the logic.

 - **circle/consumers.py**